lucacerone/getting-and-cleaning-data/README.md

 - repeat the same for the test
 - combine tidy train and tidy test in a dataset
 - write the tidy dataset to disk (data/tidy_dataset.txt)
+- create a derived dataset built averaging the various measurements per each subject and activity.